 Under the Studio City Project Facility, we are required to satisfy certain conditions relating to formal opening of the property by October 1, 2016.
 These conditions require, among others, the full opening of Studio City for business to the general public by October 1, 2016, with a minimum 400 gaming tables available for operation, and a minimum area of public floor space occupied and open for operations.
 In the event that we are unable to meet these conditions, it may constitute an event of default under the Studio City Project Facility.
 Any such event of default could cause all amounts outstanding with respect to the Studio City Project Facility to become due and payable immediately and entitle the lenders to take enforcement actions (unless the event of default is waived, or the debt is restructured or repaid).
-In addition, such event, or a consequent acceleration, could result in an event of default and payment acceleration under one or more of our other debt instruments such as the Studio City Note.
+In addition, such event, or a consequent acceleration, could result in an event of default under the Studio City Note.
 The occurrence of an event of default under the Studio City Project Facility, or any of our other debt instruments, could have a material adverse effect on our business and prospects, financial condition, results of operations and cash flows.